High Availability on Heroku Postgres

-All Premium and Enterprise tier plans come with the High Availability (HA) feature, which involves a database cluster and management system designed to increase database availability in the face of hardware or software failure that would otherwise lead to longer downtime.
-When a primary database with this feature fails, it is automatically replaced with another replica database called a standby.
+All primary databases on Premium, Private and Shield tier plans come with the High Availability (HA) feature.
+This database cluster and management system is designed to increase database availability in the face of hardware or software failure that would otherwise lead to longer downtime.
+When a primary database with this feature fails, it’s automatically replaced with another replica database called a standby.

 The database instance that exhibited failure is consequently destroyed and the standby is reconstructed.

-When this happens, it is possible for a small, but bounded, amount of recently committed data to be lost.
+When this happens, it’s possible for a small, but bounded, amount of recently committed data to be lost.

-HEROKU_POSTGRES_*_URL config vars may change on a failover event (the names do not change).
-If you are connecting to this database from outside of Heroku, make sure you are setting your credentials correctly.
+HEROKU_POSTGRES_*_URL config vars can change when a failover event happens.
+If you’re connecting to this database from outside of Heroku, make sure you set your credentials correctly.

 The standby node is hidden from your application.
 If you need followers for horizontal read scaling or reporting, create a new Standard Tier follower database of your primary.